 4. Chapter 3

-Finishing her morning toilet, Idrin dressed and went down to the dining hall for the first meal of the day.
-There, a brazier of charcoal burned with yellow flame, the shadows it cast dancing on the finely-carved cabinets and elaborate hangings on the wall.
+Finishing her morning toilet, she dressed and went down to the dining hall for the first meal of the day.
+There, a brazier of charcoal burned with yellow flame, the shadows it cast dancing on the finely carved cabinets and elaborate hangings on the wall.

 Sitting alone at the dark-oak table, breakfast was a silent affair, but it had not always been so.
-Idrin could recall laughter and good cheer in that same hall, during those times when one, or both, of her cousins would break their fast with her, when no duties kept them away from the City.
+Idrin could recall laughter and good cheer in that same hall, during those times when one – or both – of her cousins would break their fast with her, when no duties kept them away from the City.
 And it was many times when her uncle and she sat at meals together, although their talk then was quiet and they mostly ate in companionable silence.
-The Steward had grown more distant as of late, however, and she seldom chanced upon him at the breakfast table any more.
+Boromir's death and the growing threat in the East weighed down on the Steward recently, however, and the young woman seldom chanced upon him at the breakfast table anymore.

 * * *

-The day was waxing towards noon when a great noise filled the streets of the City.
-The sharp sound of hooves on stone and the thud of heavy wheels, mingled with the occasional rise and fall of men's voices, ascended slowly towards the Citadel.
-An orderly line of wains drawn by sturdy horses halted before the gate of the Houses of Healing, flanked by two tens of grim men on horseback.
+The veiled sun was climbing in the sky when a great noise filled the streets of the City.
+The sharp sound of hooves on stone and the thud of heavy wheels, mingled with the occasional rise and fall of men's voices, ascended slowly towards the high levels of Minas Tirith.
+An orderly line of wains drawn by sturdy horses halted before the gate of the Houses of Healing, flanked by a dozen grim men on horseback.
 At the front, riding by the second wagon, was the brilliant figure of Gandalf the White, and he alone seemed unweary.

 As the men dismounted, one hurried to seek the Warden of the Houses while the others made it their task to help the less gravely injured onto solid ground.